gautamkrishnar/motrix-webextension/README.md

 ### How it works
 This extension intercepts all the downloads triggered by chrome and do the RPC call to the aria2c daemon provided by the Motrix download manager.
 It will trigger a new download.
 For this extension to function the Motrix download manager should be running in the background.

 ### Contributing
+Please not that this extension is still in the initial version of its release.
+There may be bugs, please open an issue if you encounter any.
 Feel free to modify the code and open a PR.
+This is my first chrome extension :smile: any suggestions are always welcome.

 ##### Todo
 - [ ] Show a toast on the currently active page to let users know that download has started.